What To Do If Your Period Stops and You’re Not Pregnant

 - Lifestyle factors

-- Those who are under a lot of stress may no longer have periods.
+- If you’ve been under the weight of a lot of constant stress you may no longer have periods.
 This is because stress affects how well the hypothalamus functions.
 The hypothalamus is part of the brain that regulates hormones which triggers the menstrual cycle.

 - Structural problems with reproductive organs, including uterine scarring.